seyhunsaral/zbrac/README.md

 ## About the project

-`zBrac`<sup>1</sup>is a tool designed for easy implementation of text and language files to `zTree` (Fischbacher,2007) treatment files.
-With the software you can export "language files" in excel format from your zTree treatment files and import it back after the translation.
+`zBrac`<sup>1</sup>is a tool designed for easily modify the text of treatment files of `z-Tree`(Fischbacher,2007) treatment files.
+With this software you can export specified text into "language files" import it back after the the text edit/translation.

+`zBrac` is particularly useful when the tratment file contains same piece of text several times.
+This is very common as it is often needed to copy-paste stage tree elements in z-Tree.

 ### Design